-- Alignment with NZRise principles and options discussion paper.
+- Alignment with NZRise principals and options discussion paper.
 Ensuring that New Zealand businesses are evaluated equitably when proposing solutions to Government requirements and that there is support for vocational training and employment of New Zealand citizens.

 For example, ACC and IRD have invested heavily in open source hadoop technology for data management via a company called MapR.
 As a result both agencies have a small team of developers skilled in those technologies.
 Unfortunately MapR as a company has ceased to exist and ACC do not see their role as being a sponsor for these open source projects even though they have a core team able to maintain and develop their existing environment under the open source licenses.

 If the developers with the open source skills to support ACC and IRD were employed by a cluster/hub arrangement then both agencies could continue to receive support for their business operations while contributing to the local economy rather than overseas corporations.
 These developers could then also act as mentors to people coming out of tertiary education who would also pass through the cluster/hub arrangement.
 This gives the industry a pool of new entrants who also have practical work skills and reduces the risk to other small public or private organisations.